ndrean/ndrean/README.md

 ## Hi there, I'm Neven DREAN 👋

-Enjoying the Elixir world and FP.
+Enjoying the Elixir world and Zig.

-My favorite front-end framework is Solid.js

 ---